Gravitational Collapse: Generalizing Oppenheimer-Snyder and a Conjecture on Horizon Formation Time: Gravitational collapse of a star

 \section{Gravitational collapse of a star}

-We aim to describe the gravitational collapse of a star according to the Oppenheimer--Snyder (OS) model~\cite{8,8*}.
+We aim to describe the gravitational collapse of a star according to the OS model~\cite{8,8*} within the framework of standard Einstein gravity.
 In the standard OS scenario, the stellar matter is modeled as a homogeneous and isotropic perfect fluid.
 Depending on the initial conditions of the star, the interior geometry is governed by a spatially flat FLRW metric ($k = 0$), while the exterior geometry is described by the Schwarzschild black hole metric as the vacuum solution.

-In this paper, we intend to generalize this setup in two directions.
-One is to consider also the closed FLRW metric $(k=1$) for the interior geometry.
+In this paper, we extend this setup in two directions: One is to consider also the closed FLRW metric $(k=1$) for the interior geometry.
 The other is to replace the exterior Schwarzschild geometry with a more general static, spherically symmetric spacetime given by the metric ansatz